 If you have the data, you can use email marketing to significantly increase the value of your customers while still providing them great value.
 The last caution with RFM analysis is that you can’t leave it entirely to the machines.
 You’ll get some great correlation data that will help make informed decisions, but you also need to do your own research.
 If you sell golf equipment, there’s no data analysis program in the world that can substitute for you visiting the local driving range or country club and seeing what customers are using in the real world firsthand.
 Combine your data with your research, and you’ll be well on the path to developing an email marketing program that delivers value for everyone.

 As a side note, if you’re currently using eCommerce software like Magento or other shopping carts, and you’d like to engage the services of WhatCounts and Windsor Circle to automate the processes I’ve outlined above (a huge timesaver), their software makes it very easy to do so.
-We recently helped a customer increase their email marketing ROI by 900% in just 3 months using our combined platforms.
+We recently helped a customer increase their email marketing ROI by 900 percent in just three months using our combined platforms.
 Contact WhatCounts today to see if we can do the same for you.

 Christopher S. Penn